By Faye M Smith

 And if you want to pay for more, then you shouldn't feel ashamed or dirty.
 "Erotic fiction is like most things you enjoy: you get what you pay for," says Jessica.
 "The best writers protect their work and charge for their books to be read online.
 All good book shops have erotic fiction sections featuring the best authors."

 How sex stories can spice up your love life

 Sex stories can do more than just turn you on, they can turn your partner on, too.
-From helping introduce new types of play into the bedroom to encouraging your partner to open up about their fantasies, here's how sex stories can spice up your love life:
+From helping introduce new types of play into the bedroom to providing the opportunity to try out some of the best sex scenes, here's how to seduce a partner you've been with for a long time and let sex stories spice up your love life:

 "Reading sex stories aloud can be a great way of talking 'dirty' without actually having to come up with your own text.
 Select a page, paragraph, or sequence within a book that resonates with you, place a bookmark on that page, and keep it on your bedside table.
 The next time you and your other half are about to hop into bed, ask them if you can read them an X-rated excerpt from the book you've got on the go.
 You might be surprised at how interested they'll be.
 Just remember to take it seriously and leave the giggling aside."

 "For women, the excitement and readiness for sex don't always happen instantly.
 Reading erotic fiction is a great way to get in the mood.
 It turns your mind and body on, which is great for foreplay."